Guidance on Faculty Job Materials

 Evaluation of Applications

-UW Anthropology searches typically utilize a rubric that includes areas such as Record and Vision on Diversity, Collaboration and Engagement, and Teaching Philosophy and Skills.
+UW Anthropology searches typically utilize a rubric that includes areas such as Collaboration and Engagement, and Teaching Philosophy and Skills.
 Tenure-track positions also assess the applicant’s Research Record and how the applicant’s research connects to other faculty in the department and across the campus.
 The documents that applicants provide help the search committee evaluate applicants in these areas.
 Despite the fact that we ask for individual documents, we also look for and value connections among an applicant’s research, teaching, service and efforts to foster an equitable and inclusive campus and departmental community.

 Share